rofenac/fo76-ml-db/docs/WEAPON_MECHANICS.md

 ### 1. Charge Mechanic

-**Weapons**: Gauss rifle, Gauss shotgun, Gauss pistol, Gauss minigun
+**Weapons**: Gauss rifle, Gauss shotgun, Gauss pistol

+**Note**: Gauss minigun does NOT have charge mechanic - it only has spin-up like other miniguns

 **Behavior**:
 - Uncharged shots deal **50% of listed damage**